Care home top-up payments

 What happens if the person cannot pay the top-up?

-If the person paying the top-up can no longer afford to pay the top-up, the client may have to move.
-This could be to another room in the care home, or to other accommodation that charges fees that are within their personal budget limit.
+If the person paying the top-up can no longer afford to pay it, the client may have to move.
+This could be to another room in the care home, or to other accommodation within their personal budget limit.
 The client will have a social care assessment or review of their needs, to ensure that the new accommodation is suitable.

 More information

-For further information about top-up payments, please contact the Finance and Benefits Assessment Team by email to fab@eastsussex.gov.uk or phone 01323 464 699.
+For further information about top-up payments, please email the Finance and Benefits Assessment team or phone them on 01323 464 699.